briggyx/bank_marketing_analysis/README.md

 PCA:
 - in excel, bank_dummiesonly.xlsx was used since it contains only numerical variables & dummies, one column from each dummy group was deleted to prevent multicollinearity
+- based on the scree plot & elbow plot, the PC1-3 were used -omit pdays col, since it's mostly NaNs